 You earn one credit each time you make a certain amount of earnings, up to four times per year, and you keep your credits even if you lose your job, get a different job, or have a salary change.
 You also keep the credits you’ve accumulated in previous years even if the government increases the amount of earnings required per credit.

 How many credits you need to qualify depends on how old you are when you become disabled.
 From age 31 to 42, the minimum amount of credits you need to qualify is 20, meaning that prior to becoming disabled, you worked for at least five years.
-The number of credits you need increases by 1 each year after age 42 until finally reaching 40 credits to qualify at age 62 and up.
+The number of credits you need increases by one each year after age 42 until finally reaching 40 credits to qualify at age 62 and up.
 If you’re younger than 31, you may be able to qualify with fewer credits.

 The government uses a five-point process to determine whether you meet the SSDI definition of disability, a measure of how severe your condition is in relation to your eligibility for benefits.